-We are continuing to invest in our

-Customer Engagement Engine (CEE).
+We are continuing to invest in our business digital and analytics platforms, including extension of the Customer Engagement Engine (CEE).
 We have hired more corporate bankers and created a new team of relationship managers to support our small business customers.
-We have launched to provide same day decisions on small business loans2.
+We have launched Apple Pay for Business and BizExpress to provide same day decisions on small business loans2.